Swirln/BLMaster/README.md

 # BLMaster

 This repository contains the files for a Blockland "masterserver".
-What makes BLMaster unique from other open source masterservers is that it verifies the BL_ID sent to the server and appends the host's username to the servername.
+What makes BLMaster unique from other open source masterservers is that it verifies the BL_ID sent to the server and appends the host's username to the servername.<br>
-The masterserver is a server that provides the server list for Blockland so that players can join other servers.
+The masterserver is a server that provides the server list for Blockland so that players can join other servers.<br>
 BLMaster currently only supports Blockland version v21.

 ## Requirements